 The grant will be enforced by a deed restriction.
-The deed restriction will have an affordability period of five (5) years from the date of signing the contract between the city and homeowner, and repayment terms will be prorated equally based upon the grant amount.
+The deed restriction will have an affordability period of five (5) years from the date of signing the contract between the city and homeowner, and repayment terms will be prorated equally based upon the grant amount, except when bond funds are utilized.